 Combining her Master of Science in Narrative Medicine, with her spiritual practice she is deeply committed to serving as an instrument for understanding for movements and individuals like Black Lives Matter, New York Justice League, pediatric physician residents, healers, teachers, wellness practitioners, athletes, executives, entrepreneurs, and those looking to achieve whole body, energy and soul wellness.

-As a recipient of the 2016-17 Narrative Medicine Fellowship, Ssanyu is currently residing in NYC and is a lecturer of Narrative Medicine at the Sophie Davis School of Biomedical Education, The City College of New York and Brooklyn Hospital, addressing issues of physician resident burnout and suicide.
+As a recipient of the 2016-17 Narrative Medicine Fellowship, Ssanyu is currently residing in New York City and is a lecturer of the Spirituality and Health Care seminar at Columbia University Medical Center.
+Formerly a lecturer of Narrative Medicine at the Sophie Davis School of Biomedical Education, The City College of New York and Brooklyn Hospital, addressing issues of physician resident burnout and suicide.